Small Business and SBA Lending Blog

 The SBA 7(a) Small Loan is the name for an SBA 7(a) Loan up to $350,000.
 The SBA offers a guarantee of 85% for loans of up to $150,000, and 75% for loans between $150,001 and $350,000.
 For a SBA 7(a) Small Loan, the SBA allows lenders to submit two initial forms that quickly generate a credit score

 What Is the Export Working Capital Program?

-The Veterans Advantage program is a permanent SBA 7(a) program.
-It supports small businesses that are at least 51% owned by a veteran or Active Duty service member, or by their spouse or widow.
+The Veterans Advantage program supports small businesses that are at least 51% owned by a veteran, active duty service member, or a military spouse or widow.